 It seems like such an obvious innovation, right?
-While unsending an email can, unfortunately, be a bit complicated, you can unsend email in Gmail and Outlook.
+While recalling an email can be a bit complicated, it is possible in Gmail and Outlook to undo that send.
 Well, sort of.
-Let’s take a deeper look—
+Let’s take a deeper look.

 Gmail users everywhere, rejoice!
 You can unsend an email in Gmail after accidentally sending it.
-Simply follow the brief instructions below to unsend that pesky Gmail email.
+Simply follow the brief instructions below to recall your email in Gmail.

-- In the bottom left corner of your screen, you should see a “Message sent” tab that pops up upon successful sending of a Gmail email.
+- In the bottom left corner of your screen, you should see a “Message sent” tab.
 You should see two options within that pop-up: “Undo” and “View message”.

 - Simply click on “Undo” — the email will be recalled and you’ll have a second chance to get it right!
-Edit the email in Gmail as normal, and then re-click “Send” once you’ve finished correcting the email (and given it a good once-over).
+Edit the email in Gmail as normal, and then re-click “Send” once you’ve finished correcting the email.

-It’s important to emphasize that Gmail has imposed a few important limits for unsending email that, depending on the situation, may render the ‘unsend email’ option rather useless.
-Unfortunately, in Gmail today, you are unable to unsend an email if you have clicked away from the screen you see after sending it, and you are unable to unsend an email if you have waited longer than 30 seconds.
-Unless you’re aware of your mistake at the time of sending (without seeing the Gmail email in its sent form), you won’t be able to leverage the “unsend email” feature in Gmail.
+It’s important to emphasize that Gmail has imposed a few important limits for recalling emails.
+Unfortunately you are unable to unsend an email if you have clicked away from your email after hitting send.
+You’re also unable to unsend an email if you’ve waited longer than 30 seconds.
+Unless you’re immediately aware of your mistake, you can’t use the “unsend email” feature in Gmail.

 (Thankfully, we can do a little better—check out our email sending best practices below!)